 To get life insurance without a Social Security number, it may take some shopping around.
 Not all life insurance companies accept other forms of identification, but plenty does.
 Search for a company that agrees with a green card, visa, or ITIN number if you have recently come to the US as a foreign national.

-In short, you must find a company that sells life insurance for non-US residents or US residents with no SSN but who have the proper identification.
+In short, you must find a company that sells life insurance for non-US residents (such as H-1B visa holders) or US residents with no SSN but who have the proper identification.

 Can you Refuse to Provide your Social Security Number?

-If you have a SSN but don’t feel comfortable sharing it, you’re in the same boat.
+If you have an SSN but don’t feel comfortable sharing it, you’re in the same boat.
 Can an insurance company force you to share it?